 When your last parent dies, if you are the only child born of their marriage, you become the oldest living member of your little family.

 When your last parent dies, your family splinters.
 Cracks in relationships reveal themselves.
-Others expand, deepen or split apart with some never to be healed again.
+Others expand or split apart, never to be healed again.

 When your last parent dies, you are forced to let go of the house you grew up in, that bright sunny space where your children laughed and played, where your parents drew their last breath.
 The place where you walked both of them all of the way home.

-When your last parent dies, you sell your childhood home, that beloved quirky space with a bath and a half, a purple living room and hundreds of outdoor pots your mother carefully tended.
+When your last parent dies, you sell your childhood home, that well-loved, quirky space with the bath and a half, a purple living room and hundreds of outdoor flower pots your mother carefully tended.
 You know that the builder will tear it down immediately and erect an oversized two story, white pillared monstrosity in an older neighborhood full of ranch style homes.
 And he does.

 When your last parent dies, branches fall off the family tree.
 Old resentments and long-simmering rage burst into view, no longer tempered by the matriarch or patriarch of the family.
 The money is all important now, and they have been waiting for far too long.